One of the most important parts of painting your home is actually the planning and preparation part.

-Once the whole preparation process is done, you’re going to get your paint opener and a stir stick, so that you can stir your paint every time you pour it off.
-That way you can have an even sheen in your whole room.
+Once the preparation process is complete, you’re going to get your paint opener and a stir stick.

-Once you’ve poured your paint, and gotten your roller and your brushes ready, you are ready to paint your home.
+Once you’ve poured your paint, and have your roller and your brushes ready, you are ready to paint your home.

 Here are some tips on when to use which paints:

 Tip #1 – Gloss

 Gloss paint comes in many forms and is best used for painting both exterior and interior woodwork.

 For those of you who are not familiar with the term, emulsion paint is a water-based paint with added acrylic or vinyl resin with various degrees of sheen depending on the finish.